hyosung11/Launch-School/Courses/journal.md

 ## 20220226 토요일

 10:02 I have a little less than 49 hours before my JS109 Interview Assessment.
 I feel pretty good.
 I'm a little tired after playing soccer indoors this morning, but my mind is clear.
 I still want a Treadly 2 Pro under my standing desk treadmill.
 I may get one regardless of if I get the job at Greenshades.
 All is well.
 I'm going to do my warmup that Deepak came up with for me and then do a few practice problems.

+11:31 Doing my warmup and a two practice problems and I feel pretty comfortable, if not a little tired right now.

+12:00 Good practice session.
+It still takes me 20 minutes to solve Typoglycemia Generator but I can do it friction-free now.